walidelnozahy/cloud/examples/todo/README.md

 * Type `deploy <stage>` when you need to deploy your code to a permanent stage and make it accessible to your CI tool or your users.
 * Type `clone <stage>` when you need to copy both code and data of an instance to your personal development data and reproduce a bug on a stage.

-More information about development workflows can be found [here](https://serverless.github.io/cloud/workflows.html).
+More information about development workflows can be found [here](https://serverless.com/cloud/docs/workflows).

 ## Feedback

-Many parts of this are still experimental, so please keep that in mind when testing.
  Please log any issues and additional feedback can be sent to cloud@serverless.com.